oauthstuff/draft-oauth-par/main.md

   }
 ```

-which is used by the client in the subsequent authorization request as follows,
+The client uses the request URI value to create the subsequent authorization request and directing the user-agent to make an HTTP request like the following:

 ```
   GET /authorize?client_id=s6BhdRkqt3&